-Update 9/25/2017 – I last updated the info below about four years ago.
+Update 9/5/2021 – I last updated the info below about about eight years ago.
 A lot has changed since then.
-I’m no longer nomadic, finally settled in a nice home in south-eastern Wisconsin.
-I have two daughters — a red-headed toddler and a smiley infant.
-I currently teach 8th grade language arts part time, though I think I’ll always consider myself a “high school teacher”.
-I took a break from blogging for two years to focus on family and settling into a more “established” adult life, but I’m back now as I dive once again into this world of “innovative education”.
+I’m no longer nomadic, finally settled in central Wisconsin.
+I have two daughters – one in elementary school and one in preschool.
+I currently teach middle school language arts part time, though I think I’ll always consider myself a “high school teacher”.
+I took a break from blogging when my daughters were born to focus on family, but I’m back now, and just as excited about teaching as ever!

 About Me: I’m Mrs. Roberson.
 I am a Christian high school English teacher with a passion for teens.
-My husband and I move a lot, so in the past five years I’ve lived and worked in six different states, and we still aren’t “settled” yet.
+My husband and I move a lot, so in the past five years I’ve lived and worked in six different states, and we still aren’t “settled” yet (now we are).
 Throughout my career I’ve been a full-time English teacher, substitute teacher, SAT Prep and College Admissions teacher, private tutor, and youth group mentor.
-I’ve been married for seven wonderful years, and my husband and I have a happy, energetic goldendoodle.
+I’ve been married for seven (now 14) wonderful years, and my husband and I have a happy, energetic goldendoodle (she passed – now we have two different dogs).
 I have nerdy tendencies, as demonstrated by my love of Shakespeare, dystopian literature, Narnia, Lord of the Rings, Firefly, Harry Potter, and Doctor Who.
 My husband has managed to educate me on the world of comic book super heroes well enough to impress my students.

 I think teenagers are amazing people.
 I love their enthusiasm and energy.
 I love how they believe they can change the world – and the crazy thing is, they aren’t wrong.
 If you think teens are inherently lazy bums incapable of working hard and achieving great things, a lot of what I have to say isn’t going to make sense to you.